jaimz22/Overcast/README.md

 ```

 ## Example
-Since the Forecast.io API is simple, Overcast is equally easy to use.
+Since the Dark Sky API is simple, Overcast is equally easy to use.
 Simply create an instance of the Overcast class, then call the getForecast() method.

-Overcast::getForecast() returns a nicely structured Forecast object which contains other data structures for handy access to all of the response data from Forecast.io.
+Overcast::getForecast() returns a nicely structured Forecast object which contains other data structures for handy access to all of the response data from Dark Sky.

 ```php
 $overcast = new \VertigoLabs\Overcast\Overcast('YOUR API KEY');